13 hurt when explosion, fire destroy NJ home during sleepover party

 Six adults were hospitalized with serious burns.
 Seven juveniles were also hurt, most of them suffering from smoke inhalation.

-The cause of the fire is unknown, and an investigation is ongoing.
+The cause of the blaze is unknown, and an investigation is ongoing.

 ----------